Ask Us Questions-It’s Good for Your Health

 Please leave any items that could pose a safety threat to patients, visitors or staff at home.
 This includes guns, sharp scissors, pepper spray, mace, box cutters and knives.
 If we become aware of these items among your belongings, we will remove them from your room and lock them in our safe.
 Any items will be returned to you upon discharge.

-Grand View Hospital holds routine fire drills for hospital employee preparedness.
+Grand View Health holds routine fire drills for hospital employee preparedness.
 If a fire alarm sounds, return to your room.
 The nurse will close your room door.

 Safety & Security